hanjingo/doc/NOTE/DATABASE_SYSTEM_CONCEPTS/chapter11.md

 - What types of queries are users likely to pose?

 A `bitmap` is simply an array of bits.
 In its simplest form, a `bitmap index` on the attribute $A$ of relation $\gamma$ consists of one bitmap for each value that $A$ can take.
 Each bitmap has as many bits as the number of records in the relation.
 The $i$th bit of the bitmap for value $v_j$ is set to $1$ if the record numbered $i$ has the value $v_j$ for attribute $A$.
 All other bits of the bitmap are set to $0$.

-## Summary

-- Many queries reference only a small proportion of the records in a file.
-To reduce the overhead in searching for these records, we can construct `indices` for the files that store the database.
-- Index-sequential files are one of the oldest index schemes used in database systems.
-- TODO